 Opioids (i.e., oxycontin, morphine, codeine) were used for decades – and still are today – by competitive athletes for pain management.
 They are potent drugs used for decreasing pain, but they carry a significant risk of addiction and death by overdose.
 Because of their overuse and over-prescription, the United States is in the midst of an opioid crisis.
 According to the National Institute of Drug Use (NIH) statistics, in 2017 there were over 47,000 opioid overdose deaths in the United States, with a 12.9-fold increase from 2007 to 2017.

 CBD, on the other hand, does not carry the risk of overdose or fatality.
 According to the DEA, “No deaths from overdose of [cannabis] have been reported.”
 As describes by the NIH’s National Cancer Institute, this is because “cannabinoid receptors, unlike opioid receptors, are NOT located in the brainstem areas controlling respiration – lethal doses from cannabinoids do not occur.”

-CBD supports greater focus and reduced anxiety
+CBD may support greater focus and reduced anxiety

 We could all use some more shut-eye, right?
-Our ability to stay awake, fall asleep peacefully, soundly asleep, and wake up feeling rested is a process regulated by our endocannabinoid system.
+Our ability to stay awake, fall asleep peacefully, soundly asleep, and wake up feeling rested is a process potentially connected to our endocannabinoid system.
 The inactive state of sleep is essential for our health and is a critical process helping us build up our immunity, repair our tissue, regulate our metabolism blood, control our appetite, balance our blood sugar, store our memories, and process not only our daily activities but also process what we have learned, physically and emotionally.

 Here’s how you can incorporate CBD into your exercise routine

-- CBD can be consumed in a variety of ways, from a simple oral consumption to topical use.
+- CBD can be consumed in a variety of ways, from simple oral consumption to topical use.

 - Creams and lotions that contain CBD oil can be used topically to support muscle soreness, aches, pains, and injuries.